 Currently, all residencies require one year of internship, which is directed by a program’s Otolaryngology department and incorporated into the residency training track.
 Applicants do not need to apply for a separate preliminary position.
 The rotations during the internship year typically include 6 months of otolaryngology, 1 month of anesthesia, 1 month of neurosurgery, 1 month of surgical ICU/critical care, and 3 months of general surgery rotations often including plastic and endocrine surgery (Specific rotations may vary based on the program).

 - Mentor: Find a mentor within the department early.
 All of the attendings in the department are great.
-Try to set up a meeting with Dr. Eisenman or Dr. Strome to express your interest in the field.
-Dr. Taylor has also been a great mentor to a lot of students.
+Try to set up a meeting with Dr. Guardiani or Dr. Taylor to express your interest in the field.

 - Research: 2.
 Research: Try to get involved with a research project within the department as this helps you get to know people in the department.
 This is something that will be asked about a lot on interviews.
 There is a range of both clinical and basic science projects going on.
-Dr. Strome and Dr. Hertzano both have basic science labs.
+Dr. Hertzano has a basic science labs.
 The rest of the faculty are always actively involved in clinical research, case reports, etc. Be proactive and willing to put in the time to make substantial progress on these projects.
 However, if you have strong research in other specialties, it is almost as valuable as having ENT research especially if you have publications in these projects.
+That being said it is good to be active in some kind of ENT research.
 Research mainly shows programs that you have experience of some kind and are motivated to continue research in residency.

-- Personal Statement: Dr. Strome will provide students with feedback and guidance on their personal statement.
+- Personal Statement: Many faculty members including Dr. Guardiani and Dr. Will with feedback and guidance on their personal statement.
 Take advantage of this help.

 - Sub-I: Try to do your Sub-I as early as possible and prior to any away rotations.
 It helps to have your home rotation first.
 You may consider switching out one of the 1-month rotations at the end of MSIII for your Sub-I which will free up the critical July-Aug-Sept months for away rotations.

-- LORs: This is a specialty that likes to see 3 of 4 LORs from faculty members within the field.
+- LORs: This is a specialty that likes to see all 4 LORs from faculty members within the field.
 However, if you worked closely with an attending from another department on research then you can include it, especially for programs that are more “research” oriented (i.e. T32 research track positions).
-Dr. Strome and Dr. Eisenman will write a combined letter.
+Dr. Taylor and Dr. Guardiani will write a combined letter.
 You should try to get a second letter from another faculty member in the department.
-Also, get letters from faculty members on your away rotations, particularly from “big names” in the field or program directors/chairmen.
+Also, get letters from faculty members on your away rotations.
+You can try to get "big names" in the field or program such as directors/chairmen, but it is very important that your letter writer has had adequate opportunities to get to know you so they can appropriately attest to your personality and skills.
 ENT is a small field with a tight-knit community so often times you are offered an interview simply because someone knew your letter writer.
 It also becomes a common talking point on interviews when the interviewer personally knows your letter writer.
-In addition, most programs now incorporate a standard letter of evaluation found here: standard letter of recommendation form along with a personalized letter.

 Your friendly Otolaryngology chairman and/or program director:

 There are a few web-based resources that can be helpful.
 Otomatch and Headmirror are two sites that are well known amongst Otolaryngology applicants.
-They both contain forums for otolaryngology applicants, so read them with a grain of salt.
+They both contain forums for otolaryngology applicants, so read them with many grains of salt.
 Many of the opinions on these medical forums can be quite skewed, but they are very helpful when trying to plan interview dates as many programs overlap.

 DO NOT HESITATE TO ASK THE RESIDENTS AND ATTENDINGS QUESTIONS ABOUT THE PROCESS!!!